 A. Each company will pay a fee based on a percentage of the funds raised at closing.
 This fee is part of the support AAN, which is a not for profit organization, receives in support of its mission.

 Still have questions?

-Contact us for more information.
-We will get back to you shortly.
+Contact us for more information using the form below or write us at firstname.lastname@example.org.
+We will get back to you as soon as possible.

 © 2020 Aurora Angel Network.
 All rights reserved.